-And honestly, from a pragmatic standpoint, I want to work in big spaces, but I can’t afford it.
-I got out of art school, I'd made a huge mess in my studio and people were always complaining, and it's hard for me to work around others in a conventional studio because I use a lot of masonry, stone, dust.
-You know, I'll make a mess to figure out what I'm doing.
+And, honestly, from a pragmatic standpoint: I want to work in big spaces, but I can’t afford it.
+It's hard for me to work around others in a conventional studio because I use a lot of masonry, stone, dust.
+In art school, I'd made a huge mess in my studio and people were always complaining.
+I make a mess to figure out what I'm doing.
 There was a gallery interested in my work and they said, “Where do you want to work?” and I said, “Well, could I get onto a construction site?
 Could I get into an abandoned building?”
-And they managed to find a guy who was into it.

 To get access to these spaces can be very tricky.
 There’s a lot of luck involved.
-Anyway, my practice grew from there.
-I managed to keep getting access to these types of space.
-But it's exhausting to work in these spaces.
+But they managed to find a guy who was into it.

-I think I'm excited too about having collected footage from this site recently that I made work at but that the public wasn’t able to access.
-The site's under construction and there's a lot of money involved in trying to create this art production center, and there's all this legal stuff going on because it's a brownfield and they're cleaning it up and getting through that process.
-It's nice in a way now to have all this footage of this space but not be able to show it in the space, and as a result to not necessarily be so tied to the site.
-But at the same time I like the idea of putting roots down, not being this itinerant, and going to wherever there's an available building.
+I think I'm excited, too, about having recently collected footage from this site that the public wasn’t able to access.
+It's an art production center that's under construction.
+There's a lot of money involved, and all this legal stuff going on because it's a brownfield.
+It's nice, in a way, to have all this footage of the space but not be able to show it in the space, and as a result to not be so tied to the site.
+But at the same time, I like the idea of putting roots down and not being this itinerant, not going to wherever there's an available building.

 You’ve expressed that the elements and conditions of the sites you work in don't usually allow for a stable studio practice, at least not in the conventional sense.
-How does this instability -- the instability of the places you temporarily inhabit -- influence your work and the reception of it?
+How does this instability — the instability of the places you temporarily inhabit — influence your work and the reception of it?

 It becomes this constant struggle with trying to make the site relatively habitable and usable when it really doesn't want to be.
 I address that by making photographs that are very aesthetically pleasing.
-For me, I'm not necessarily exploiting the place by doing that, it's a labor of love where I'll be, like, standing in a freezing river all night because there's a beautiful full moon that's going to cast shadows on the building and look wonderful.
+For me, I'm not necessarily exploiting the place by doing that.
+It's a labor of love.
+I'll be, like, standing in a freezing river all night because there's a beautiful full moon that's going to cast shadows on the building and look wonderful.
 And I don't necessarily need people to know that, but it’s part of the fun of it.
 I do whatever the site allows me to do.
 So the imagery I can make, a lot of it is imagery, probably because that's the one thing I can do without necessarily having to deal with crumbling buildings or toxic materials.
 I can just set up a camera, sometimes I don't have to be there, sometimes I do have to be there.
-I created this system where I make imagery, I activate these buildings, but beyond that, while I'm there, there's not as much that I can do in terms of sculpture or sketches or drawing.
+I've created this system where I make imagery, where I activate these buildings, but beyond that, while I'm there, there's not as much that I can do in terms of sculpture or sketches or drawing.
 I have kept journals, but it's limited materials.

 And the instability for other people, I feel like much less people see the work at the sites I'm making it at.
 But the ones that do, it's this interesting and very special interaction.
 There've been some occasions where there’s a public gathering at the site, but it's usually this very solitary and intimate experience.
-It's very small scale in that way.
-It's a large scale space, but it's also there for just a little while, and not that many people get to experience it.
+It's very small-scale in that way.
+It's a large-scale space, but it's also there for just a little while, and not that many people get to experience it.
 To address this reality, I then sometimes show an aesthetic document at a later date in a different space.

 When I work in a studio, I've created things that I never would have created on site.
-The site is where I make sketches, then I can execute more developed work when I'm home, on my computer, and it's warm... or if I have a show to get ready for, I'll manage to find a space that's more usable to create the objects for the show that reference the displaced site.
+The site is where I make sketches, and then I can execute more developed work when I'm home, on my computer, and it's warm.
+Or if I have a show to get ready for, I'll manage to find a space that's more usable to create the objects for the show that reference the displaced site.
 For example, I made a work out of hanging slabs, that felt to me like I would've never been able to make those at the site but they were directly related to it and informed by it.
 This process feels more creative to me than just working on site.
 Where you're like, “Okay, I'm photographing today, I'm figuring out how to get power today, I'm figuring out how to get the pump in the river to create this reflecting pool.”
 It's like it makes me more of a laborer than an artist.

 These ways of working make you more of a laborer than an artist when you're on “site” or in general?

 Yeah, maybe both.
 Granted I'm making things that are not functional in the sense that I'm not preparing bricks so the building can function again.
-There's some imagery of me working to dig to make this mini reflecting pool at this site while this construction crew is blacktopping the rest of the site, and I loved that.
+There's some imagery of me digging to make a mini reflecting pool at this site while a construction crew is blacktopping the rest of the site, and I loved that.
 I felt like that would be so great, in an ideal world, if every construction site has an artist that explores the site as it's changing.
 And all the guys, the managers are like, “Oh, who's the artist on this project?”
 That was actually the dynamic at this space in Brooklyn.
 I was very close with the environmental remediation crew, they were really interested and amused, but also felt like, “Oh, this guy is allowed to photograph what we're doing?”